neuefische/web-exercises/sessions/react-component-testing/scorekeeper/README.md

   - `await` all `userEvent`s
   - expect the mocked submit function `toHaveBeenCalledWith(submittedDataObject)`.
 - To find the correct form of the submitted data you are expecting, you might have to check the call of `onCreateGame` in the [`GameForm.js`](components/GameForm/index.js) file.

+#### HistoryEntry

+After writing your first component tests, your task now is to read and understand existing tests.
+Afterwards you should be able to fix the bug in the tested component.

+Check the [`HistoryEntry.test.js`](components/HistoryEntry/HistoryEntry.test.js), it offers two test cases with their acceptance criteria:

+- "renders name of game and 'show score' button only"
+- "renders player names and scores after button click"

+Note that both tests are currently skipped with the help of `test.skip(...)`.

+Remove the `.skip` method and run `npm run test`.

+You will notice that both tests fail.
+Read the error message carefully and fix the bug in [`HistoryEntry/index.js`](components/HistoryEntry/index.js) so that the test passes again.
+(The tests are correct, but there is something wrong with the component).

+Congratulations, you have fixed your first bug according to a failing test! 🎉

 ## Development